articleIcon-icon

 Table of Contents

-Step 2: Ensure your company and position meet the LMIA eligibility criteria
+Step 2: Ensure the company and position meet the LMIA eligibility criteria

-Step 3: Create a job bank account and post a job vacancy ad
+Step 3: Create a job bank account and post the job vacancy ad

 Step 4: Submit an LMIA assessment via the LMIA online portal using your job bank credentials

-Step 5: Provide a copy of the positive LMIA letter to your employee
+Step 5: Provide a copy of the LMIA letter to the temporary foreign worker

 Step 6: Complete biometrics and passport stamping